Spectrum offers three internet-only plans: standard internet, Ultra, and “GIG.”

 Is Spectrum Ultra worth it?

-For most customers, the answer is no: while the price difference is small each month, it adds up to $100+ annually, which is not enough to justify the difference of downloading a large file in 30 seconds rather than 1–2 minutes.
+For most customers, Spectrum Ultra is not worth the additional cost.
+While the price difference is small each month ($20 or so), it adds up to $200+ annually, which is not enough to justify the difference of downloading a large file in 30 seconds rather than 1–2 minutes.
+Ultra also charges extra for the WiFi router, just like the Standard Spectrum 100–200 Mbps plans.

 Is Spectrum GIG worth it?